SIDN/rollover-mon/README.md

 ## Latest Change (2020-03-10)

+- For the option _pubdelay_ and _propdelay_ the behavior of the _--details_ parameter has changed.
+It now saves a time series of the resolver state as a CSV and plots the timeseries as a PDF.
+- _config.ini_ has 2 new parameters to define, what the key tag of the current key is and what the key tag of the new tag is.
+The latter can be left blank if still unknown.

+## Latest Change (2020-03-10)

 - For the option _trustchain_ the behavior of the _--details_ parameter has changed.
 It now saves a time series of the resolver state as a CSV and plots the timeseries as a PDF.
 - Plotting requires matplotlib library
 - _config.ini_ has 2 new parameters to define where to store the CSV and PDF